Welcome to the Freight Market Cheat Sheet.

 Freight Market Overview

-We may be in a new truckload market cycle (according to our Coyote Curve forecast), but we’ve yet to see a huge upswing in freight market activity.
+We are also in a new truckload market cycle (according to our Curve forecast), and while we haven’t experienced a huge upswing in freight market rates, the holidays are driving some increased activity.

 Let’s look at a few trends before diving into rates and modes.